simi/omniauth-facebook/README.md

 This gem contains the Facebook strategy for OmniAuth 1.0.

-Supports the OAuth 2.0 server-side flow.
+Supports the OAuth 2.0 server-side and client-side flows.
 Read the Facebook docs for more details: http://developers.facebook.com/docs/authentication

 ## Installing